 - Swap ½ cup water + ½ teaspoon chicken bouillon paste for ½ cup chicken broth.
 But I will say that if you're cooking for one, bouillon paste-like Better than Bouillon brand is a great staple.
 It'll save you $ and space compared to cans of broth.

 - Add red pepper flakes for added spice if desired.

-Recipes, like this one pot chicken parmesan pasta are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
+Recipes, like this chicken parmesan pasta are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.